 LIHEAP Program Administration encompass the policies, procedures, structures, and systems necessary to effectively administer LIHEAP.
 This includes compliance with minimum federal requirements.

-LIHEAP Program Administration describe how grantees administer the program.
+LIHEAP Program Administration describe how grant recipients administer the program.
 Business processes must be outlined each year in the LIHEAP Block Grant Application (Model Plan).
-This includes how the grantee will comply with the federal LIHEAP statute and other legal requirements of the program.
+This includes how the grant recipient will comply with the federal LIHEAP statute and other legal requirements of the program.

 The following resources related to LIHEAP Program Administration are included in the Virtual Library.
 Note: This list is not comprehensive.